oblac/jodd-site/content/madvoc/3+actions.md

 The first action is mapped to: `/hello.world.jpg`.
 The second one is mapped to: `/hello.foo`.

-Action's extension is either default one or one defined by `@Action` element `extension`.
-There is no default convention in setting action's extension.
-{: .attn}

 Since *Madvoc* is very extensible, it is also possible to extend its component dedicated for action path registration and to implement custom